StevenWeir038/Kennel39/README.md

 ### CTA buttons on landing page
 If user is logged in, an additional `Book Now` button becomes available.
 This is a short cut to the *view booking* template.

+![cta-not-logged-in](docs/readme/features/04-features-cta-not-logged-in.png "cta-not-logged-in")

+Additionally the registration and logon CTA buttons are hidden when a user is authenticated.
+They aren't required in this context.

 To enhance user experience, buttons change style when hovering.

-![cta-not-logged-in](docs/readme/features/04-features-cta-not-logged-in.png "cta-not-logged-in")

 ![cta-logged-in](docs/readme/features/05-features-cta-logged-in.png "cta-logged-in")